Roullier, Hill and Wingard All Selected Preseason First Team All-MW

 High School: Hala'api'api earned Honorable Mention All-State honors from the Honolulu Star-Advertiser his senior season.
 He was also named the Oahu Interscholastic Association (OIA) White Conference Defensive Player of the Year his senior season, and was named a First Team OIA linebacker and utility player and a Second Team OIA running back.
 As a middle linebacker, he tallied 89 tackles, 14 sacks and intercepted five passes in 2011.
 He also rushed for 229 yards on 46 carries and scored five rushing touchdowns, while catching seven passes for 105 yards.
 Elected a team captain, he led Kaimuki High to an 8-2 record and the the semifinals of the playoffs.
 His junior season, Hala'api'api was an Honorable Mention All-State selection, and earned Second Team OIA honors at linebacker, as he was credited with 76 tackles, 15 sacks and intercepted two passes.
 He rushed for 152 yards on 33 carries and scored four rushing TDs.
 Hala'api'api also caught five passes for 53 yards.
 As a team captain his junior season, he was part of a team that finished the season as the Division II state runner-up with a 12-2 record.
 Hala'api'api was a three-sport athlete at Kaimuki High, lettering each year of high school in football, basketball and track and field.
 He played for head football coach Clint Onigama.

 Personal: Born Nov.
 25, 1994, he is the son of Fele and Siaosi Hala'api'api.
 He has three brothers and one sister.
 Other schools that recruited him included Colorado, Oregon State, San Diego State and Washington State.
-He has not declared a major at UW.
+He is pursuing a degree in social science at UW.